gemc/home/_documentation/geometry.md

 13. volume's sensitivity: this is the name of the digitization plugin associated with the volume
 14. volume's identifier: unique set of pairs (string, id) that identifies the volume

-All types builders can be listed with `scigTemplate.py -sl` and can found [here](geometryDocs/solidTypes).
+The types builders can be listed with `scigTemplate.py -sl` and can found [here](geometryDocs/solidTypes).

 <br/>